-- 2.1.
+- 7.1.
 Excellent attendance and punctuality are both characteristics of students who achieve highly, and are essential in the development of employability skills.
-At Durham Sixth Form Centre, we regularly review student attendance as we know that there is a direct link between excellent attendance and academic achievement.
-The most up-to-date research from the Sixth Form Colleges Association demonstrates that a student with less than 90% attendance performs around one fifth of a grade below expectation on average.
+At Durham Sixth Form Centre, we regularly review student attendance and intervene quickly to provide support where there are attendance concerns, to safeguard students, and support the removal of barriers to attendance.
+We know that there is a direct link between excellent attendance and academic achievement; the most up-to-date research from the Sixth Form Colleges Association demonstrates that a student with less than 90% attendance performs around one fifth of a grade below expectation on average.
 For a student with less than 85% attendance this has an even greater significant impact with the student performing around half a grade below expectation.
 Extrapolated across a three A level programme, the typical student with attendance below 85% will perform at least two grades lower than a student with attendance above 95%.
 In competitive university entrance and other contexts, two grades represents a life-changing difference.
 As such, we expect students to maintain an excellent level of attendance (95%+) and punctuality at lessons.
-This includes all timetabled subject and CORE sessions, mentoring appointments and additional wider study support sessions, when directed. - 2.2.
-Whilst we recognise that there may be genuine reasons for absence, for which we provide a plethora of support, unfortunately, once a student begins to fall behind it is often difficult to catch up.
+This includes all timetabled subject and CORE sessions, mentoring appointments and additional wider study support sessions, when directed. - 7.2.
+Whilst we recognise that there may be genuine reasons for absence, for which we provide a plethora of support, including access to wider support services, where appropriate, unfortunately, once a student begins to fall behind it is often difficult to catch up.
 Our courses are demanding and absence, for whatever reason, will inevitably lead to students missing work and falling behind with their studies which can have serious consequences on academic success and progression.

-Attendance Protocols
+Attendance protocols

-2.3.
+7.3.
 Our attendance procedures place similar responsibility on students to that of a professional work environment promoting independence, accountability and proactivity so that students are better equipped to deal with future employment or training.
 We expect students and their parents/carers to follow the published protocols for absence which are listed below: